 Turkey begins administering Pfizer/BioNTech COVID-19 shots

-ANKARA, April 2 (Reuters) - Turkey on Friday began administering Pfizer PFE.N and BioNTech's 22UAy.DE COVID-19 shots, introducing a second vaccine in its campaign that began in mid-January, as new cases reached record highs.
+ANKARA, April 2 (Reuters) - Turkey on Friday began administering Pfizer PFE.N and BioNTech's 22UAy.DE COVID-19 shots, introducing a second vaccine in its campaign as new cases reached record highs.

-Turkey has so far delivered 16.5 million vaccine doses nationwide, including more than 7 million people who have received a second dose of the shots developed by China's Sinovac Biotech SVA.O.
+Turkey has so far delivered nearly 16.6 million doses of the vaccine developed by China's Sinovac Biotech SVA.O, including two shots each for about 7.1 million people and one shot each so far for about 2.4 million people.

 The rollout has so far included those over 60 years of age, health personnel and other priority groups.